IBMStreams/streamsx.cassandra/README.md

 # CassandraSink

+**NOTE: tuple field names need to match the field names in your Cassandra table EXACTLY.**

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 #Table of Contents